tayloredwebsites/tws_estimation/README.markdown

 	* Role based authorization can specify the role a user has within each (or all) sub-application.
 	* To this end, each role will specify the sub-application that it corresponds with.

+Future Features:

+* An audit trail of transactions will be available for some tables, utilizing the Deactivation feature.
+* Reset Password feature